A personal journal

 I have always found this coincidence impossible to explain.
 On the exact day that marked a quarter century since I fled my homeland, I lost the roof over my head in my adopted homeland.
 The symmetry was too precise to be accidental, too cruel to be meaningful.

 I slept in my '72 Volkswagen Bug while going to college.
 The Bug was small and cold and smelled of gasoline and old vinyl.
-I parked it behind a grocery store that went out of business, next to a dumpster.
+I parked it behind a grocery store that had gone out of business, next to a dumpster.
 I studied by the dome light.
 I ate at the cafeteria when I could.
 I showered at the gym.

 And every morning, before the sun rose, I sat in the driver's seat, closed my eyes, and meditated.